BenjuhminStewart/BenjuhminStewart/README.md

 - Integrated third-party APIs including Pushy, OpenWeather, and Google Maps

 ### MYFI • Sep 2021 - Dec 2021
--Full-Stack Developer | JavaScript, React, PostgreSQL, Express, Tailwind
+- Full-Stack Developer | JavaScript, React, PostgreSQL, Express, Tailwind
 - Collaborated with a team to architect and develop a PostgreSQL database and API
 - Designed and implemented user authentication and registration functionality using JSON Web Tokens (JWTs), enabling secure and streamlined access to the app's features